escapegameibk/microcontroller/ECPROTO.md

 on to a submodule an never looked at during transport", by which I want to tell you that the payload may contain anything and is entirely special device type dependant.
-A command regarding action 0x11 may ALWAYS contain a payload starting with a special device ID which the device previously has been announceing through the 0x10 command that it is capable of using it.
-Communication has been specified for the following special devices:
+A command regarding action 0x11 may ALWAYS contain a payload starting with a capablility ID which the device previously has been announceing through the 0x10 command that it is capable of using it.

+This command is meant to **ONLY** be used for communication regarding some special device which would not be used normally in an escape room. **Any** communication regarding more frequently used functions is to be given a real action-ID.

+Communication
+has been specified for the following special devices:

 ##### GPIO: